 Trump, Orbán, Erdogan – They are just a few of the emerging demagogic political class who symbolize a severe threat to freedom and democracy.
 Political parties pretend to demonstrate strength by undermining democratic values and freedoms.
 Even worse: Democratically elected politicians are among the loudest voices against freedom of speech and the right to privacy.

 This trend is already being mirrored in changing legislation: The worst surveillance laws have been passed in recent history.
-Two dreadful examples are Australia’s anti-encryption bill and the UK’s Snooper’s Charta.
+Two dreadful examples are Australia’s surveillance bill and the UK’s Snooper’s Charter.

 Human Rights Watch has just published the report: World’s Autocrats Face Rising Resistance.
 It shows that people around the world increasingly stand up for their Human Rights.

 We at Tutanota are very glad that so many people around the world are fighting back.
 In fact, we are developing Tutanota to protect our right to privacy, to protect freedom of speech, and, ultimately, to protect democracy itself.

 It is our mission to enable everyone to communicate securely and privately online.
 That’s why we are building the open source email client Tutanota with built-in encryption.
 Communicating in private is a basic necessity for any political resistance.
 It gives people the freedom to express every thought and idea without the fear of being prosecuted for it.

 Data Privacy Day

 International Data Privacy Day is every year on January 28th to raise awareness for the importance of privacy and data protection online.
 Today is the time to learn why privacy matters and how you can protect yours easily.